 What Are Cat-Eye Eyelash Extensions?

-So what’s so special about the cat-eye lash style?
+So what’s so special about this style?

 For one, it can help make your eyes appear wider and more open.
 Also, cat-eye styling can give you a sultry, sexy, and alluring look.
 They are perfect for special occasions or everyday wear if you want to feel confident and beautiful.